How to Jump Higher with Our Vertical Jump Guide

 Want to increase your vertical jump for volleyball fast?
 The easy way is to use our vertical jump bands and wear them while you practice your spikes!
 Just put on the vertical jump bands during volleyball practice and you'll be training your vertical jump while you are also practicing your volleyball skills.
 This means you don't have to do extra vertical jump workouts to gain inches on your jumping ability.

 Our best vertical jump bands for volleyball players are the M.V.P.
 Elite bands that are attached at the heels and fit over the shoulders.
 These bands are a big step up from the Pro bands as they engage the core muscles in addition to the leg muscles.
-Jumping is an all body function so the more muscles that have resistance the better.
+Jumping is an all-body function so the more muscles that have resistance the better.

-The Elite bands will also engage better and you don't have to be as tall as with the Pro bands.
+The Elite bands will also engage better and you don't have to be as tall as with the Probands.
 You will have to remove the bands from the shoulders most likely after about a minute of jumping to give your shoulders a break.
 But each jump with the Elite bands will be more intense and you are going to jump higher faster with the Elite bands.

 Now you can add these bands to any volleyball jump training program you are already doing for added resistance.
 You can even use them while lifting weights for a linear variable resistance training effect.
 This method of training can help you break through plateaus on your vertical jump and reach new levels.

 Jumpsoles v5.0.
 The Jumpsoles are vertical jump shoes that fit onto your existing shoe.
-They are plyometric platforms that attach to your shoes and focuses your body weight onto your calves and train you to spring off the balls of your feet.
+They are plyometric platforms that attach to your shoes and focus your body weight onto your calves and train you to spring off the balls of your feet.
 By doing the special plyometric exercises in the video you develop fast twitch muscle fibers in your legs for explosive leaping improvement.
 Jumpsoles have been around for over 20 years and many players have increased their vertical jump with them.
 See real Jumpsoles reviews here.

 Jump 99 Shoes The Jump 99 shoes are complete shoes on a platform.
-These are our #1 selling vertical jump shoe.
+These are our #1 selling vertical jump shoes.
 Follow the training program and you'll be on your way to jumping higher.
 See real Jump 99 reviews here.

 So, you are probably wondering what the difference is right?
 Well, the first big difference is in the look.
 If you want to look the best while doing your jump shoes the Jump 99 will be one complete unit that will look better than the Jumpsoles.
 Now that doesn't have anything to do with jumping higher but we know players care about how they look when training so that is an advantage for the Jump 99 shoe.